 The photos below were taken by William Chiu when ANTIETAM visited Hong Kong on November 16, 1990.

-The photo below was taken by Karl-Heinz Ahles when USS ANTIETAM was inport San Diego, Ca., in October 1997.
+The photo below was taken by Karl-Heinz Ahles and shows USS ANTIETAM at Naval Base San Diego, Ca., in October 1997.

 The photo below was taken by Ian Johnson and shows USS ANTIETAM at Fremantle, Australia, on July 11, 2003.
 At the time, she was assigned to the CARL VINSON (CVN 70) Strike Group.